• Skip to primary navigation

 Dalia Upma Recipe

-Recipe Video.
-Dalia Upma is a savory broken wheat Indian breakfast loaded with fresh vegetables.
-Learn how to make broken wheat upma in a few simple steps.
+Dalia Upma is a savory broken wheat porridge.
+Learn how to make Indian broken wheat upma in a pressure cooker.

 Course: Breakfast